ashleealyse/wmsy_/README.md

 # wmsy
-Meeting people on a whim
+Connecting people on a Whim

 Check out our [website](https://thewmsyapp.wixsite.com/wmsy)